 SPED 654 - Internship in Urban Multicultural Special Education (3)

-Students are supervised in special education settings that provide services to culturally and linguistically diverse youngsters with disabilities.
-Students conduct assessments, give instruction, and collaborate with professionals and parents.
+Students are supervised to provide instruction and services to emergent bilinguals with exceptionalities.
+They conduct assessments, design and implement curriculum, provide interventions, and collaborate with professionals and parents.

-Prerequisite: Graduate status, certification in special education; SPED 534, SPED 554, SPED 555, SPED 557, SPED 651, SPED 652, SPED 653; or consent of department chair.
+Prerequisite: Graduate status, certification in special education; SPED 451 or 551, SPED 552, SPED 453&454 or SPED 553, SPED 554, SPED 555, SPED 55, or consent of department chair.

 Offered: Fall, Spring, Summer.

+SPED 655 - Capstone Study in Urban/Multicultural Special Education

+Under faculty supervision, students apply knowledge, skills and dispositions acquired through the program study to conduct a capstone portfolio.
+They present their capstone portfolios to faculty and peers for feedback.

+Prerequisite: Graduate Status, SPED 454 or 551, SPED 552, SPED 453&454 or SPED 553, SPED 554, SPED 555, SPED 557, SPED 654, program foundation courses.

+Offered: Fall, Spring, Summer

 SPED 662 - Internship in the Elementary School (6)

 The intern is required to evaluate, plan for, and teach elementary or middle school students with mild/moderate disabilities in a special education program.